elugens/hello-javascript/docs/additional-questions/frames-windows/popups-window-methods.md

   <div>
   <div><strong>Interview Response:</strong> There are several rules for omitted settings of the Window.open() method.<br /><br />
   <ul>
-    <li>If there is no third argument or empty in the open call, the default window parameters get utilized.</li>
+    <li>If there is no third argument or nothing in the open call, the default window parameters return.</li>
     <li>If a string of params is present but specific yes/no features are missing, the missed features are believed to be null.
-So, if you supply params, make sure that all needed features get explicitly set to yes.</li>
+So, if you supply params, make sure that all needed features explicitly set to yes.</li>
     <li>If no left/top parameters are specified, the browser attempts to start a new window near the previous one that launched.</li>
     <li>If no width/height is specified, the new window turns out to be the same size as the previous one.</li>
   </ul>